Building a RISC-V simulator in Rust - Part 1

 later.

-To give the modularity I wanted I created a trait
+To give the modularity I wanted I created a trait which is a Rust concept

 similar to an interface in other languages such as Java or C# or a pure virtual

 class in C++.
-I called the trait InstructionProcessor
+I called the trait InstructionProcessor and it contains one

 function per RISC-V instruction implemented.
 Here’s part of the definition.
 I’ve